Skip to main content

 Also known as: pitching ahead, staying ahead

 Every count carries a different strategic balance of power.
 Behind in the count, a pitcher must throw pitches the hitter is likely to see as strikes, narrowing her options.
 Ahead in the count, she can throw pitches out of the zone that still draw a swing, or attack the edges of the zone with movement pitches that would be balls if slightly off target.
-Working ahead is less about any single pitch and more about a pitcher's overall approach and command across an entire outing — pitchers who chase strikeouts at the expense of first-pitch strikes often end up working from behind more than necessary.
+Working ahead is less about any single pitch and more about a pitcher's overall approach and command across an entire outing.
+This means pitchers who chase strikeouts at the expense of first-pitch strikes often end up working from behind more than necessary.

 Advanced note